 Admitting area

-Go to You will sign an admission form.
+Go to at the time you were told.
+You will sign an admission form.

 The admitting clerk might ask what kind of room you prefer to stay in after surgery: a private or semi-private room, if available.